RadBoris/ansible-pocs/README.md

 ## Playbooks

+### vagrant.yml

-* *vagrant-default-playbook.yml* - this is a near-empty playbook that vagrant runs by default on `vagrant up`.
+This is a near-empty playbook that vagrant runs by default on `vagrant up`.
 We don't really want a playbook to be run automatically (we want to choose from one of the below playbooks), however, using the vagrant ansible provisioner requires that you choose a playbook, so we just give it this dummy playbook to keep it happy.
+You may ask "then why use the ansible provisioner at all?" - because we want it to auto-generate an inventory file for us.